-- ► The main purpose is to inform you about the existence and potential of R, which you might find useful in any future work involving serious epidemiologic data analysis. - ▶ Here, R will be used only as a simple calculator. - ▶ No need for a lot of the more fancy stuff. - ► The script editor will help you keep your solutions for future reference. - ▶ After the course, solutions to all exercises will be provided. - ► A good workbook introduction to R: http://bendixcarstensen.com/Epi/R-intro.pdf
+- The main purpose is to inform you about the existence and potential of R, which you might find useful in any future work involving serious epidemiologic data analysis. - ▶ Here, R will be used only as a simple calculator. - ▶ No need for a lot of the more fancy stuff. - ► The script editor will help you keep your solutions for future reference. - ► After the course, solutions to all exercises will be provided. - ► There is a good workbook introduction to R